List of A Series of Unfortunate Events characters: Count Olaf

-Count Olaf is the franchise's main antagonist and one of the primary characters who is described to be the Baudelaire children's third cousin four times removed or fourth cousin three times removed.
-A failing actor (though he claimed to have been considered for major acting awards) who is after the Baudelaire fortune, Count Olaf follows the children with dogged determination to obtain their inheritance and kill them.
+Count Olaf is the franchise's main antagonist and one of the primary characters.
+His name was chosen to suggest Scandinavian origin to add confusion and ambiguity about the setting of the series.

+He claims to be a distant relative of the Baudelaires, either their third cousin four times removed, or their fourth cousin three times removed.
+Olaf is a failing actor (though he claimed to have been considered for major acting awards) and is after the Baudelaire fortune.
+He and his acting troupe follow the children with dogged determination to kill them and obtain their inheritance.
+He is known for his one eyebrow, gleaming eyes, and V.F.D. insignia tattoo, shaped like an eye, on his left ankle.

 He was once part of the secret organization of V.F.D.
 (Volunteer Fire Department) before helping to instigate a schism that split its members.
 He joined the fire-starting side of the organization and was known to have committed a wide assortment of arsons, among numerous other crimes, in his thirst to destroy the organization and gain revenge over his former comrades.
-He is known for his one eyebrow, gleaming eyes, and V.F.D. insignia tattoo, shaped like an eye, on his left ankle.

-Following the death of their parents in a fire that destroyed their entire home, Mr. Poe places the Baudelaire children under Count Olaf's care for being their closest relative in terms of distance.
-He proves to be a terrible guardian whose sole motivation for taking the children in was stealing their family fortune, planning on killing all three of them after succeeding.
-Once Olaf's scheme and motives are revealed, he loses custody of the children but manages to escape.
-He then continues to attempt to regain guardianship over the children by disguising himself and appearing in the homes of the children's successive guardians.
-Some of his disguises include Stephano, a lab assistant to Dr. Montgomery Montgomery (Uncle Monty); Captain Julio Sham, a sea captain who romances Josephine Anwhistle; Coach Genghis, a gym teacher at Prufrock Preparatory School and more.
-While the Baudelaire children are always able to see through Olaf's disguises, the adults often cannot and fail to help the children.